 5 – Once biscotti batter starts holding together, dump it out onto a large cutting board.
 Begin to mold it into a long log shape.

 6 – Cut into biscotti shapes.
 Makes anywhere around 13-15 slices.

 7 – Now to cook them you can either dehydrate them in a dehydrator.
 If you do this option place them onto a mesh-lined dehydrator tray.
 Dehydrate them at 115-120 degrees for anywhere from 24-60 hours.
 All depends on how dry you want them, the drier they are the longer the shelf-life.

-Or ff you want to bake them – we recommend baking them at 300-degrees for about 1 hour.
-You could go up 2 hours.
+Or if you want to bake them – we recommend baking them at 300-degrees for about 1 hour.
 Just know they will brown on the edges.
 We have baked them at 200 for 2-3 hours before too.

 8 – When biscotti are done at the desired texture you want, store them in containers in the fridge.